gram12321/Blueskye/docs/AIguide-CoreGamemechanics.md

 Okay it seems we are ready for implementing the first core gamemechanics.
+If you've read this section of the readme,  make sure to add to the AI-Check-Message  ", And have read the AIguide-CoreGamemechanics.md,

 We will need to implement the following:
  A interface for planes, props for speed, range, max passengers, cost.